- SQL Server 2008* or above.

 .\MinionSetupMaster.ps1 YourServer master Backup

 Note that you can install multiple products, and to multiple servers.
-For more information, see the “Minion Install Guide.docx”.
+For more information, see "Minion Install Guide", or the “Minion Install Guide.docx” (in the extracted MinionWare folder).

 For simplicity, this Quick Start guide assumes that you have installed Minion Backup on one server, named “YourServer”.